esrlabs/chipmunk/README.md

 # Chipmunk 3 Beta Phase

-Today we proudly inform you about the first beta release of chipmunk 3. (download at https://github.com/esrlabs/chipmunk/releases/tag/next-3.4.5)
+Today we proudly inform you about the first beta release of chipmunk 3.

 ## Design & Architecture